danig89/Election_Analysis/README.md

 ### Election-Audit Summary

 The script can be modified in various ways to work for other election analysis.
-For example, a easy modification is to change the election results file as pictured below.
+For example, a easy modification is to change the "election_results.csv" file as pictured below.

 ![Load File Code](Resources/load_save.png)